joranquinten/gulp-hugo/README.md

 ## Introduction

-This package build a default environment for front end development on a Windows-machine.
+This package builds a default environment for front end development on a Windows-machine.
 This results in some minor changes in relation to online documentation, which is mostly Unix/OS X oriented.
 The package makes some basic assumptions regarding the use of development tools en task order.
 It is built upon Gulp and several Node modules.
-Gulp is very customizable and makes use of streams (performance is therefore much better than Grunt, which uses the file system).

-The process is built around four main tasks: production, development and unit testing as well as end to end testing.
+The process is built around four main tasks: production, development, unit testing and end to end testing.
 These tasks call other, more specific tasks.
 The production and development tasks take files as input ('src' folder), process them, and place them in a designated folder.
 By default, these folders are called 'dev' and 'prod'.
-These folders are set up in the configuration file '**gulp-config.json**' and mirror the folder structure of the 'src' folder.
+These folders are set up in the configuration file 'gulp-config.json' and mirror the folder structure of the 'src' folder.

 ### Dependencies

+The package needs some additional software to run.
+Gulp and its plugins are supported by Node.js.
+The rest of the software in this list is needed to perform certain tasks, but no primary tasks and could be neglected, based upon usage.

 * [Node.js](https://nodejs.org/en/)
-* [Ruby](http://rubyinstaller.org/) 2.2.3-p173-x64 (Sass-compiling, optional when replaced with PostCSS modules)
+* [Ruby](http://rubyinstaller.org/) 2.2.3-p173-x64 (Sass-compiling, Ruby is optional when replaced with PostCSS modules)
 * [Selenium Standalone server](http://www.seleniumhq.org/download/) (e2e testing, automated install via Node Package Manager)
 * [Git](https://git-scm.com/download/win) (optional, for cloning the boilerplate)

 ### Installation

-After installing the dependencies, installation should be as simple as cloning a repository to your local machine and running from the terminal: **npm install**.
-You could test this by running the four separate main tasks: **gulp dev**, **gulp prod**, **gulp unit**, **gulp e2e**.
-If any errors occur, check if all modules exist in package.json.
-Install omitted modules with the **--save-dev** flag, to at least update your own **package.json**.
+After installing the dependencies, installation should be as simple as cloning (or even downloading) a repository to your local machine and running: **npm install** from the terminal.

 ### Configuration

-The package is built around three main tasks: developing, deploying for production and testing:
+The package is built around three main processes: developing, deploying for production and testing:

 ### Developing
 During development, you should have the 'dev' task running (command: **gulp dev**).
 This will monitor changes you make to files and trigger the browsersync process, to reflect your changes.
 Javascript and Sass files will be linted on the fly, but will be compiled in the same task.
 When unit tests are written, you probably want another terminal open, in which you run the unit tests during development (command: **gulp unit**).
 Any new files added to the structure, require a restart of the 'dev' task.
+Preferably, unit testing is embedded in the development process.

 ### Testing
 Besides the unit testing, the protractor plugin allows running end to end tests.
 These should not have to be run in tandem with a development process, but will serve as a automated test before any deployment (command: **gulp e2e**).
+Note: If Selenium is not properly updated via the install process, repeat the command in the terminal: **node node_modules/protractor/bin/webdriver-manager update**.
+A standalone .jar file should be stored in /node_modules/protractor/selenium/.

 ### Deploying for production
 Production (command: **gulp prod**) should follow the development process and is used to compile the source ('src' folder) to a production environment.
 The main difference is that all assets will be minified.

-### Deploying to Cordys

-With copying files to certain directories, it should be possible to deploy a production environment directly into Cordys.
-This would require some more research&hellip;

 ---